 The hill station of Nainital and district of Pauri in Uttarakhand acts as a host to all of them who wish to see nature, as it is in the national park.
 In 1936, the efforts of British wildlife conservationist Jim Corbett resulted in this sanctuary.
 This makes it oldest declared and preserved natural ecology in India.
 Adjoining Sonanadi Wildlife Sanctuary and area under Reserve Forest makes Corbett Tiger Reserve contributing in the total area, extended to 1288 sq Km.
 Divided into five tourism zones with named gates (given in brackets below) for convenience, they are:

 It is a call for many globe-trotters and wildlife enthusiasts, as they visualize the extraordinary landscapes and views spread in 521 sq Km.
 Moreover, being prepared for marshes, lake, river belt, mountains and hills besides vivid flora and fauna is no help, reason being, they still do not fail to amaze.

 The unique geographical specifics were the prime reasons the place needed to be preserved.
 Nearness to Himalayas and interaction with various rivers allowed it to develop an eclectic mix of the fauna.
 One could spot Asiatic Elephants as easily as a Sambar, Wild Pig or Rhesus Monkey.

 It is impossible, to be in Corbett and then stay away from clawing views of:

 The endangered exotic species of Royal Bengal Tiger adds to the overall tour sentience of tourists.
-They feel enthusiastic to record how these carnivores are benefitting from the Project Tiger, a government initiative.
+They feel enthusiastic to record how these carnivores are benefiting from the Project Tiger, a government initiative.

 However, this magnetic draw cannot steal away the attraction of other species in the family of wildcats which is Leopard.
 They are found to be highly adaptable to their ecosystem, but still face dangers like habitat destruction and poaching.